sage-etcher/leaf-pkg-manager/README.md

-# leaf-pkg-manager
+# Leaf Package Manager

-verry basic package manager for UNIX like operating systems
+A very basic package manager for UNIX-like operating systems.
+Designed for use with LFS systems.

 ## Install
 ```